Space industry of Scotland: Bayes Centre

 The Bayes Centre, at the University of Edinburgh, hosts a coordinating hub for space and satellite data science activities that brings together academia, NGOs, the space industry, and governmental organisations with a focus on commercializing university research.

 Ground Stations

 There are several Ground Stations in Scotland with the capability to transmit and/or receive data from polar orbiting satellites (geostationary satellites not included as the smaller infrastructure required means they are not restricted to industry).
 Some ground stations are for research, some are commercial such as Dundee Satellite Station, and some military, such as QinetiQ at West Freugh.
 Commercial ground stations include:

 Dundee Satellite Station

 Dundee Satellite Station was founded in the 1970s and is now located in Errol, Perthshire with a selection of antennas for X-band, L-band and S-band capability.

 Spaceports

 There are multiple spaceports in varying phases of development in Scotland.
-Two Scottish spaceports, SaxaVord and Sutherland, were scheduled to have their first launches in 2022.
-The date for SaxaVord has been pushed back to 2024 while Sutherland is still under construction.
+Two Scottish spaceports, SaxaVord and Sutherland, were initially scheduled to have their first launches in 2022.
+The date for SaxaVord has been pushed back, initially to 2024 and by late 2025 the first launch date had slipped to 2026.